SantanderMetGroup/esgf-getcredentials/README.md

 esgf-getcredentials
 ===================

-This a client tool to export credentials from the ESGF security infrastructure
+This is a client tool to export credentials from the ESGF security infrastructure.